 The current generally used grading system is an outgrowth of the demands of the market place.
 A hundred years ago coins were considered to fall into three states of condition: “Good” (well used), “Fine” (used), and “Very Fine” (hardly used).
 However with the increase in collectors, auctions, and prices a better way of describing the condition was needed.
 Especially with the ever widening price difference between the “Very Fine” condition silver coins and “Fine”.
 This also caused the “Very Fine” grade to be considered too simplistic and incapable of describing a coin with no ware, very little ware - and then those with a bit more.
 A standard of grading and an in-depth stratification of what those grades meant had to come into being.

-1973 CAMEO PROOF S MINT SAN FRANCISCO IKE $1 & DUAL POWER CHROME JEWELERS LOUPE
+1973 CAMEO PROOF SAN FRANCISCO MINT IKE DOLLAR & DUAL POWER CHROME JEWELER LOUPE

 The grade of a coin is determined by how much wear a coin shows.
 This is first evident on the highest surfaces of the coin.
 These vary from series to series, but in general the coin's detail is less and less evident as a coin is worn by handling.
 Each part of a coin is considered when it is graded.
 Each coin is considered to have three sides: the Obverse side; (head) usually has a portrait/bust image and year of mintage, the Reverse side; (tail) has the value/denomination, and the third side is called the Edge; plain, grooved, or ornamented.

 The Obverse and Reverse share characteristics: the Field is the flat portion of the coin, the Relief is the raised portion (design) of the coin; the Rim is the raised area running around these sides, the Legend refers to the inscriptions of value and country of mintage.